Chapter 5.1 LXQt Panel¶

 To show the date on the clock check the Date checkbox.
 To change where the date appears change the Position drop down menu.To further customize your panel select from the Format drop down.
 To show the year press the Show year checkbox.
 To show what day of the week it is check the Show day of week checkbox.
 To make the day two digits check the Pad day with zero checkbox.
 To not abbreviate the months and days of week check the Long month and day of week names checkbox.
 To reset your changes to the clock press the Reset button.

 To have a bar that shows CPU Load shows a bar graph with your CPU usage.
 To bring up settings for your CPU usage is right click on the CPU bar Show text checkbox shows a number for CPU usage.
 The field for Update interval is how often to update your CPU usage.
 The Bar orientation says what side to start the bar graph.
-The Bar width is how wide to make the bar graph.
+The Bar width is how many pixels wide to make the bar graph.
 If you want to reset your changes press the Reset button..
 The

 The Color picker is shows what color something is on your screen usually useful for web developers.
 To get a color off the screen press the color dropper button and your mouse will turn into crosshair and then left click on what you want to take the color.
 Then a numeric field to the right of the dropper will appear with the color in a numeric field to the right.